OkayAlright/MinNo/extras/making_MinNo.md

 ### The State of MinNo's Grammar:
 A few different versions of [MinNo's grammar](http://git.logan-h-g-davis.io/logan/minno/blob/master/src/grammar.rkt) were toyed around with.
-Originally, MinNo was going to be of a LISP grammar, but between the [limitations a LISP interpreter would have](http://www.technoblogy.com/show?1GX1) and the shoe-horned-ness of compiling it, I decided against the project.
-Later iterations took notes from F#, Scala, Java, Python, and, Pyret [cITE CITE CITE].
+Originally, MinNo was going to be of a LISP grammar, but between the limitations a LISP interpreter would have and the shoe-horned-ness of compiling it, I decided against the project.[9](http://www.technoblogy.com/show?1GX1) Later iterations took notes from F#, Scala, Java, Python, and, Pyret.
 The result of those revisions is what you see currently.
 I feel it is a nice balance between Scala and F#'s (subjectively) clear type notation, and Python's clear syntax.
 By no means does it reach in any of those directions as far as the language MinNo takes it from (the type system is not even a fraction